ainsleydev/website/content/posts/optimise-seo.md

 ## Rendering

-Rendering is the process of populating templates with data from APIs or databases.
+Rendering is the process of populating templates (HTML) with data from APIs or databases.
 It can happen either on the sever or client side.
 It allows for rich data to be displayed in your markup from different sources.
 Below is a comparison between both server and client side rendering.